cristoslc/LLM-coding-agent-patterns/_AGENTS/sessions/active/2025-10-16-investigate-worktree-protocol/analysis-findings.md

 4.  **Reduce Cognitive Load**: Simplify decision-making by providing clear, context-specific rules.
 5.  **Enable Self-Correction**: Equip agents with the means to validate their own actions against established protocols.

-The next phase of this session must prioritize the creation and integration of passive restraint files (e.g., `.roo/rules`) to establish a robust, error-proof foundation for agent operations.
+The next phase of this session must prioritize the creation and integration of these first-line defenses to establish a robust, error-proof foundation for agent operations.